Elshirak/assembly_hello-world/README.md

 # assembler_hello-world
 :axe: Acquaintance with AT&T assembly language, process instructions, system calls

-Привет, молодежь!
-Здесь я расскажу о том, как я несколько часов писал "Hello, world!" на языке ассемблера и с чем познакомился за это время, а именно:
+Hello!
+Here I will tell you about how I spent several hours writing "Hello, world!" in assembly language and what I got to know during this time, namely:

- - Синтаксис AT&T vs Intel, основные отличия
+- AT&T vs Intel syntax, the main differences
- - Инструкции mov, int, call, ret
+- Instructions mov, int, call, return
- - Регистры общего назначения eax, ebx, ecx, edx
+- General purpose registers eax, ebx, ecx, edx
- - Транслятор as, линкер ld
+- Translator as, linker ld
- - Утилита hexdump. Выводит содержимаое файлов в 0x, ASCII, бинарном представлении
- - Работа с отладчиком, на который опираются многие IDE - GDB (GNU Debagger)

- Информация, которая здесь представлена является лишь моим пониманием того, как на самом деле все это работает. Я могу ошибаться и буду рад, если меня поправят.
- Мои контакты: el.shirak@internet.ru
+- The hexdump utility.
+Outputs the contents of files in 0x, ASCII, binary representation
+- Working with the debugger that many IDEs rely on - GDB (GNU Debugger)

+The information presented here is just my understanding of how it actually works.
+I can be wrong and I will be glad if I am corrected.
+My contacts:: el.shirak@internet.ru

 https://compscicenter.ru/videos/OS/